anton-smirnov-robert/weaver/content/concept/second principle of thermodynamics.md

 The first law of thermodynamic is the conservation of energy (electric, kinetic, mechanical, chemical,...).
 The second says that, without external aid, there is a "dispersion of energy" such that it tends to make the distribution of energy homogeneous.

-Originally, this is about thermodynamical cycles (Carnot) and “aid” (for machines):